-It was a reminder of just how important the fans are at St. James' Park.
-The 2023/24 season was a little more frustrating for the supporters, but the club's home crowd remained as passionate as ever, making the stadium intimidating for travelling teams.
+The last two seasons have shown the importance of the fans at St. James' Park.
+Although the 2023/24 campaign was a little more frustrating for the supporters, the club's home crowd remained as passionate as ever, making the stadium intimidating for travelling teams.

 With that in mind, imagine what the place would be like with 65,000 screaming Geordies in it.

-That may become reality shortly, with plans for a Newcastle stadium expansion being widely reported.
-Here's everything you need to know…
+That may become a reality shortly, with plans for a Newcastle stadium expansion being widely reported.
+Here's everything you need to know.

 Telegraph Sport reported on 6 October 2023 that plans have begun to expand the stadium's capacity to 65,000 by adding 13,000 seats to the Gallowgate Stand and the East Stand.